The Irish Endocrine Society has the following funding opportunities available:

 Rules:

-• Both the principal applicant and the supervisor should be members in good standing with the Irish Endocrine Society.
+- Both the principal applicant and the supervisor should be members paid-up members of the Irish Endocrine Society.
 If not a member, it is possible to apply for membership in advance of submitting for the grant.

 Application process